-The "Canada, Stand up for Children's Rights" campaign was launched by United Network for Justice & Peace in Palestine & Israel (UNJPPI) and Canadians for Justice and Peace in the Middle East (CJPME), two organizations committed to pursuing human rights in the Middle East.
-Please help us stand up for the rights of Palestinian children by adding your name to Petition e-2667, sponsored by MP Paul Manly.
+The "Canada, Stand up for Children's Rights" campaign was launched in July, 2020 by the United Network for Justice & Peace in Palestine & Israel (UNJPPI) and Canadians for Justice and Peace in the Middle East (CJPME), two organizations committed to pursuing human rights in the Middle East.
+Thanks for adding your name to our petition which calls Canada to “ensure the human rights of Palestinian children are protected by instructing a Special Envoy to promote, monitor and report on the human rights situation of Palestinian children” in Palestine.

 Get in touch